 This course presents instructional strategies and assessment, including direct instruction, cooperative learning, inquiry and multiple Intelligences theory; dimensions of learning as tools for creating inclusive learning environments connected to real life.
 Candidates are teamed with an experienced peer for the first PK-12 Partnership teaching experience.
 Candidates will demonstrate knowledge and skills in social sciences, science, math and literacy or specialty area in accordance with K-6, secondary, and K-12 licensure standards.
 Required for all Initial Teacher Licensure Undergraduate programs.
-Multicultural field experience or portfolio required.
-Field placement combined hours concurrent with Module II courses.
+Clinical field experience required.
 Fall, Spring.